 - Verification certificate.
 The certificate file that will be added on the company’s end needs to contain the public key so that Fluix could verify sign-in requests and the SAML response sent to Fluix in order to make sure that SSO assertion was received from a particular company’s account and wasn’t modified during transmission.

-Learn how the Single Sign-On functionality works and the way it can be implemented for your account in the article about Security Settings.
+If you already have Fluix account, learn how the Single Sign-On functionality works and the way it can be implemented for your Fluix account in the article about Security Settings.

 Learn how Fluix works for teams in various industries.